Cold, Flu, or Allergies: What’s Making You Sniffle?

 If you’re still unsure of what’s causing your allergies, a doctor can conduct a test to figure it out.
 Once you have identified the source of your allergies you can begin what we call the 3Rs:

-• Reduce — Reduce the amount of allergens in your air.
-Allergens find a way into our air by a lot of means, but a good filter can reduce the amount you breathe in.
-If you’re running your heater this winter, install a high-quality furnace filter with a minimum filtration rating of MERV 8 to capture airborne allergens like pollen, dust, and dander before they’re circulated throughout your home.
-If you’re suffering from outdoor allergens, making sure to keep your doors and windows closed as much as possible will also reduce the amount of allergens in your home.
+• Reduce — Reduce the amount of non-living allergens* in your air.
+Non-living allergens* find a way into our air by a lot of means, but a good filter can reduce the amount you breathe in.
+If you’re running your heater this winter, install a high-quality furnace filter with a minimum filtration rating of MERV 8 to capture airborne non-living allergens* like pollen, dust, and dander before they’re circulated throughout your home.
+If you’re suffering from outdoor non-living allergens*, making sure to keep your doors and windows closed as much as possible will also reduce the amount of non-living allergens* in your home.

-• Remove — Allergens from our air, shoes, and more end up in the biggest horizontal surface in our home: our carpet.
-A good professional carpet cleaner will be able to remove these allergens from your home.
-In fact, San Juan County Chem-Dry’s Hot Carbonating Extraction (HCE) process for cleaning carpets was found to remove, on average, 98.1% of common household allergens, such as dog and cat dander and dust mites, from carpets and upholstery.
-That’s a lot less allergens in your home!
+• Remove — Non-living allergens* from our air, shoes, and more end up in the biggest horizontal surface in our home: our carpet.
+A good professional carpet cleaner will be able to remove these non-living allergens* from your home.
+In fact, San Juan County Chem-Dry’s Hot Carbonating Extraction (HCE) process for cleaning carpets was found to help remove common household non-living allergens*, such as dog and cat dander and dust mites, from carpets and upholstery.
+That’s a lot less non-living allergens* in your home!

 We really hope that you and your family don’t suffer the sniffles this winter, but if you do we hope this guide helps you to identify the source and get better!